icanteven-code/api-excercise-project/README.md

 #### 00 Products - Creating a product item
 **Description**
 As a user to see product I firstly need to create them.
-We need a `POST` call to a new endpoint `/products`, which can accept a json body/payload with field `name` and `price` (for now).
+We need a `POST` call to a new endpoint `/products`, which can accept a json body/payload with field `name`, `description` and `price` (for now).

 ```
 {